-The loose definition also includes several creative sectors engaged in production, distribution and retail, museums, booksellers and cinemas for instance.
+The loose definition also includes several creative sectors engaged in production, distribution and retail: museums, booksellers and cinemas for instance.
 In 2004 there were 240,000 jobs in this segment, 3.2% of the total number of jobs, and the growth between 1996 and 2004 was 25%.
-This increase was apparently in the initial creation which carries more weight in the strict definition.
+The strongest increase was apparently in the initial creation which carries more weight in the strict definition.
 One surprising element is that the share in employment seems to have declined slightly over the past two years.
-This could indicate that these sectors are more sensitive to the economic situation than the average.
+This could indicate that these sectors are more sensitive to the economic climate than the average.

-Creation Tangible production Distribution and the retail trade The arts Visual arts and photography Performing arts: music, dance, theatre Leisure centres, organisation of cultural events Visual arts and photography Production of performing arts: music, dance, theatre Reproduction and publication of CDs and DVDs Leisure centres, multi-purpose buildings Museums and exhibition areas, exhibitions, art auctions, art libraries, art galleries Theatres and concert halls, multi-purpose buildings CD and DVD stores Leisure centres, cultural events, multi-purpose buildings Media and entertainment · · · · · Film: Scenario, Script writing and other pre-production.
-Idem for radio and television Writing: novels, poetry, non- fiction Film production, incl. supporting activities Production of radio and television programmes Publishers and printing houses Film distribution, cinemas, film theatres, video shops Broadcasting organisations Public libraries, booksellers • Journalism Daily newspaper publishers and printers Public libraries, stores selling books, magazines and newspapers Creative business services Industrial design, fashion design, graphic design Creative ICT: games, new media Architecture, urban development design, landscape architecture Advertising Manufacture of furniture, clothing, spectacle frames, cars, etc., etc Creative ICT: games, new media General civil and commercial and industrial building, project development Trade in clothing, spectacles, furniture, cars, etc., etc Trade in computers and software Project development, trading in real estate Other advertising services
+Creation Tangible production Distribution and the retail trade The arts • Visual arts and photography • Performing arts: music, dance, theatre • Leisure centres, organisation of cultural events Media and entertainment Visual arts and photography Production of performing arts: music, dance, theatre Reproduction and publication of CDs and DVDs Leisure centres Museums and exhibition areas, exhibitions, art auctions, art libraries, art galleries Theatres and concert halls CD and DVD stores Leisure centres, cultural events Film: Scenario, Script writing and other pre-production.
+Idem for radio and television Literature: novels, poetry, non-fiction Journalism Film production, incl. supporting activities Production of radio and television programmes Publishers and printing houses Daily newspaper publishers and printers Film distribution, cinemas, film theatres, video shops Broadcasting organisations Public libraries, booksellers Public libraries, stores selling books, magazines and newspapers Creative business services Industrial design, fashion design, graphic design Creative ICT: games, new media Architecture, urban development design, landscape architecture Advertising Manufacture of furniture, clothing, spectacle frames, cars, etc., etc Creative ICT: games, new media General civil and commercial and industrial building, project development Printing businesses Trade in clothing, spectacles, furniture, cars, etc., etc Trade in computers and software Project development, trading in real estate Other advertising services